ross-alexander/dq/scribing/red_laughter/part2.md

 Ranks) and, over the course of a minute, enter a spectral trail where their movement rate is 30 miles per hour (+1 mile per hour per Rank).

-## 2025-02-09

-- Get two extra moths of January
-- Thief: 1 → 2 (2 weeks, 1050 EP)
-- Ranger: 6 → 7 (2 weeks)
-- Stealth: 2 → 5 (no time, 6000 EP)
-- Hind: 0 → 9 (11250 EP, 45 days)
-- Gaze: 0 → 6 (6300 EP, no time)
-- AG: 19 → 20 (5000 EP, no time)
-- Tracking: 7 → 12 (5000 EP, 50 days)

-- Tunnel under the janusite passages
-- Find a ossuary with corpses (skeletons), undead because there spirits have been ripped out but they are still connected to their soul
-- Use healer to "resurrect" the corpses to release them
-- Can advance to Rank 8 Healer

-- Find Astral gate into the Underworld
-- Reseal the chamber
-- Can see into the Underworld
-- Find a couple of copper scroll (have incantations) and some stone

-- Find toad hole: EP 125

 ## Dominican Chainmail

 This mail shirt covers a humanoid of size 6 from the shoulders to the